luigifreda/pyslam/README.md

 * Calibrate it and configure [WEBCAM.yaml](./settings/WEBCAM.yaml) accordingly
 * Record a video (for instance, by using `save_video.py` in the folder `calibration`)
 * Configure the `VIDEO_DATASET` section of `config.yaml` in order to point to your recorded video.

 ---
-## Evaluating SLAM

-### Run a SLAM evaluation

-The `main_evaluation.py` script enables automated SLAM evaluation by executing `main_slam.py` across a collection of datasets and configuration presets.
-The input evaluation configuration file (e.g., `evaluation/configs/evaluation.json`) specifies the datasets and presets to be used.
-For each evaluation run, results are stored in a dedicated subfolder within the `results` directory, containing all the computed metrics.
-These metrics are then processed and compared.
-The final output is a report, available in both PDF and HTML formats, that includes comparison tables summarizing the *Absolute Trajectory Error* (ATE), the maximum deviation from the ground truth trajectory and other metrics.

-### pySLAM performances and comparative evaluations

-For a comparative evaluation of the "**online**" trajectory estimated by pySLAM versus the "**final**" trajectory estimated by ORB-SLAM3, check out this nice [notebook](https://github.com/anathonic/Trajectory-Comparison-ORB-SLAM3-pySLAM/blob/main/trajectories_comparison.ipynb).
-For more details about "*online*" and "*final*" trajectories, refer to this [section](#trajectory-saving)

-**Note**: pySLAM saves both online and final pose estimates, whereas ORB-SLAM3 only saves final estimates (pose data is recorded at the end of the entire dataset playback).
-For instructions on how to save trajectories with pySLAM, see this [section](#trajectory-saving).
-When you press the GUI button `Draw Ground Truth` (see [here](#slam-gui)), you can visualize the history of the Absolute Trajectory Error (ATE or *RMSE*) and evaluate both online and offline errors.

----
-## Contributing to pySLAM

-If you like pySLAM and would like to contribute to the code base, you can report bugs, leave comments and proposing new features through issues and pull requests on github.
-Feel free to get in touch at *luigifreda(at)gmail[dot]com*.
-Thank you!

----
 ## References